 How big a deal is the actual ceremony of lighting the Oslo tree?

-Were there any other reasons for cancelling the tree on behalf of Norway, other than the cost?
+Were there any other reasons for breaking the hearts of the people of Iceland, other than the costs?

 My suspicion is that someone saw this line item in the budget and thought it would be a simple way to save a bit of money.
 It also allowed the City of Oslo to reduce their carbon footprint, which is laudable enough, but sending a tree to Iceland is perhaps not Norway's biggest contribution to global warming.